arkency/posts/posts/2017-08-11-that-one-time-i-used-recursion-to-solve-a-problem.md

 newsletter: arkency_form
 img: "recursion-recursive-function-method-ruby-rails/recursion_ruby.png"
 ---

+# That one time I used recursion to solve a problem

 Some time ago I was working on a problem and I could not find a satisfactory solution.
 But it all turned out to be much simpler when I reminded myself about a tool that I rarely use: recursive function.